 - a full day 14 hour guided tour from Paris

 - a full day 10-12 hour tour from Paris

 - a 12 hour private tour from Paris

 - an 8-9 hour tour from Bayeux of the Mont and the D-Day Beaches

 - a full day guided tour of the Mont and Honfleur

 2. Tickets for Mont Saint-Michel

 You should also purchase a ticket that comes with an audio guide to better explore the abbey.
 Click here for online tickets from the official website.
-You can also get tickets from Get Your Guide or Tiqets.
+If they are sold out, can also purchase tickets on Get Your Guide or tickets on Viator.